krishsundareshk/ASD-PatchBasedContrastiveLearning/README.md

 ## 🎯 Overview

-ASTRA implements a novel approach to industrial anomaly detection by:
+This repository implements a novel approach to industrial anomaly detection by:
 - Converting audio signals to RGB spectrograms using mel-scale transformations
 - Employing patch-based contrastive learning (SimCLR-style) with ResNet34 backbone
 - Utilizing attribute-conditioned attention pooling for robust feature aggregation